jamesbdunlop/tk-jbd-baseconfig/README.md

 genericconfig
 =============
+If you copy this config the first three places to change the base config name vars are config/const/configCONST.py mayaEnv/20xx-x64/userSetup.py config/hooks/maya_before_app_launch.py

 ##NOTES:
 The following explains some of the constants and how they work in the config/const/configCONST.py This config is designed to work off any custom naming you choose to use for the following base setup.